 Julius Gordon was born in Riversdale in 1892.
 After many travels and obtaining numerous qualifications, he decided to leave behind all his furnishings and valuable paintings to be presented in the Versfeld House.
 The house belongs to Theodore Versfeld who passed on in 1960.

 The House officially opened in 1966 where it displays old antiques that make reminisce of back in the days.
 The paintings are prized possessions hence why no one is allowed to take any photographs of them without strict permission.

 Address: 29 Lower Long St, Riversdale, 6670 | Phone: 028 713 7939

 Pitstop at Die Old Tronk

-This is one interesting place and has everything under one building – a coffee shop, craft and curio market, nursery, museum and a local meeting place.
+This is one interesting place and has everything under one building – a coffee shop, craft and curio market, nursery, museum, and a local meeting place.

 Built in 1838, this building was originally a trading post up until Gilbert Hay was executed for murdering his mother back in 1860 that it got converted into a jailhouse, a police Office Courthouse as well as Wardens accommodation.
-Today, the cells are transformed in a series of shops with fascinating crafts.
+Today, the cells are transformed into a series of shops with fascinating crafts.